creatoy/creatoy/README.md

 - 👋 Hi, I’m @creatoy
-- 👀 I’m interested in embedded system.
+- 👀 I’m interested computer sience.
-- 🌱 I’m currently learning rust and embedded dev.
+- 🌱 I’m currently learning rust.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me